lamhq/tech-notes/pages/devops/aws/7-security/2-dos.md

 In a distributed denial-of-service (DDoS) attack, multiple sources are used to start an attack that aims to make a website or application unavailable.

 This can come from a group of attackers, or even a single attacker.
-The single attacker can use multiple infected computers (also known as “bots”) to send excessive traffic to a website or application.
+The single attacker can use multiple infected computers (also known as "bots") to send excessive traffic to a website or application.

 ![](./images/ddos.png)